cattycute/vizo-testnet/README.md

-Add section describing task completion workflow and checkpoints Include notes about social tasks and community engagement activities Update README with participation strategy and tracking structure
+Add section describing task completion workflow and checkpoints Include notes about social tasks and community engagement activities Update README with participation strategy and tracking structure Add explanation of reward distribution expectations and timeline